 When we align DevOps for NFV we can

-- Automatically deploy and testing new updated network services
+- Automatically deploy and test new updated network services

 - Perform testing and benchmarking of NFV infrastructure components